How to buy the OnePlus 6: Options include online, pop-up events

 Thankfully, the device does work on GSM networks, like T-Mobile and AT&T. If you’re already on one of those networks, you should be good to go.
 If not, you’ll have to think about switching carriersif you really want one.

-In the U.S., OnePlus sells its phones unlocked directly from its website, and the OnePlus 6 will be no different.
-The phone is officially available on May 22 on the site, but the company has also announced a few pop-up events in Europe, India, and the U.S. on May 21.
+In the U.S., OnePlus sells its phones unlocked directly from its website, and the OnePlus 6 is no different.
+The phone is now available from the website.

-In the U.S., the pop-up event will take place in New York City at The Flat NYC from 7 p.m. to 11 p.m.
-Popular YouTubers MKBHD and Linus Tech Tips will be present as special guests, but perhaps more importantly, you will be able to buy the phone at the event.
-We recommend arriving early, as the line can tend to get quite long.
-You can check theOnePlus website for a full list of all the other pop-up events in other countries.

 There are a few models of the phone, and they don’t all come at the same price.
-Here’s a quick rundown of the pricing of the OnePlus 6.
+Here is a quick rundown of the pricing of the OnePlus 6.

-Other than the OnePlus website, the OnePlus 6 will also be sold through Amazonand various other partner retailers.
+Other than the OnePlus website, the OnePlus 6 will also be sold through Amazonand various other partner retailers, though we’re not exactly sure when we’ll see the phone on Amazon.

 Along with the phone, OnePlus is also selling a pair of wireless headphones called the Bullets Wireless headphones.
 The headphones connect through Bluetooth, offer magnets that can pause your music when activated, and more.

-The headphones come at $70, and will be available from OnePlus’ website.
-Unfortunately, they won’t be available until the end of June, and there’s no specific date just yet.
-They may also be available from retailers like Amazon, but we’ll have to wait and see.
+The headphones come at $70and will be available from OnePlus’ website.
+Unfortunately, they won’t be available until the end of June and there is no specific date just yet.
+They may also be available from retailers like Amazon, but we will have to wait and see.

 helps readers keep tabs on the fast-paced world of tech with all the latest news, fun product reviews, insightful editorials, and one-of-a-kind sneak peeks.